Casa Frida, a temporary home for sexual minorities in Mexico - .

 Casa Frida, in the San Pedro de los Pinos neighborhood of the west-center of Mexico City, is a collaboration of CIDI, Diversidad 360, Ahora, the federal deputy without party Lucía Riojas, and the Mexican Network of Positive Youth and Adolescents ( RED J + MEX).

-Its name comes from the victim of a transfeminicide that occurred last year, a reminder that in Mexico every third day an LGBT person is murdered, as the Letter S organization has documented.
+Its name comes from the victim of a transfeminicide that occurred last year, a reminder that in Mexico every third day an LGBT person is murdered, as the organization Letter S. has documented.

 In addition, Núñez points out that people with HIV and trans women are vulnerable in the crisis because they have been left without income and without access to medical services.